nhsconnect/prm-practice-migration-staging/guide/01-kick-off.md

 * **A General Practitioner** to act as a Lead GP
 * **Clinical staff** (including people who may work remotely)
-* **GP IT delivery partner** (also referred to as delivery partner) -- Explore with your GP IT delivery partner the availability of any supporting roles such as Business change, Training leads, Data quality teams etc
+* **GP IT delivery partner** (also referred to as delivery partner) -- Explore with them the availability of any supporting roles such as Business change, Training leads, Data quality teams etc
 * **Clinical Commissioning Group** (CCG)
 * **New supplier** of the GP system
 * **Current supplier** of the GP system